BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_04.md

 - I want to go home.
 (Mosely -2)
 - Time to whoop ass!
 (Neutral)

 We're going back to Wispy Tower.
-Enter Wispy Tower and into the stairs.
+Head to the top of the room:

+**Wisp 06: Wispy Tower**

+!img("wisp06.png")

+Go down the stairs in the statue.
 After talking to Geara, Mosely and Narcissa will join you.

 !enc(403)